-The Programme will start with a buffet lunch at 12 noon on Thursday 2 March 2017 and finish early afternoon on Friday 3 March 2017.
-There will be a range of talks including reminiscences and research presentations summarising areas of Joe's work or how they shaped the speakers’ thinking.
+The Programme commenced with a buffet lunch at 12 noon on Thursday 2 March 2017 and finished early afternoon on Friday 3 March 2017.
+There was be a range of talks including reminiscences and research presentations summarising areas of Joe's work or how they shaped the speakers’ thinking.

-The event will be entertaining, informal and with as wide a range of topics as possible to span Joe’s vast research output.
-We aim to allow typically 20-25 minutes for a research talk and a shorter time for reminiscences (approximately 10-15 minutes).
+The event was entertaining, informal and with as wide a range of topics as possible to span Joe’s vast research output.
+We aimed to allow typically 20-25 minutes for a research talk and a shorter time for reminiscences (approximately 10-15 minutes).

 Dinner and Accommodation

 A college dinner took place at Westminster College

 Participants were expected to pay for their own travel, dinner and accommodation.
 Funding was obtained to assist and support students with these costs.
 Please note, funding was limited and was distributed on a first come first served basis.

 Registration and Venue